Château de Pierrefonds

 Day Trip to Pierrefonds

-We spent a wonderful Sunday with Dominique and Cathrine.
-Dominique had offered to help me find a pair of new running shoes and Philippe had recommended going for a run with him.
-We went to a Decathlon store and I have never in my life seen so many running shoes in one spot.
+We spent a wonderful Sunday with Dominique and Catherine.
+Dominique offered to help me find a new pair of running shoes, and Philippe recommended that I run with him.
+We went to a Decathlon store, and I have never seen so many running shoes in one spot.
 It was surprisingly easy to settle on a new pair.

-The shoes needed testing right away so Domonique showed me a nice 5K route along the river in Aulnay-sous-Bois.
+The shoes needed testing right away, so Domonique showed me a nice 5K route along the river in Aulnay-sous-Bois.
 He is indeed a great running coach.
-He made sure I kept my speed reasonable and we enjoyed a nice chat/run and enjoyed the morning views and atmosphere along the river.
+He made sure I kept my speed reasonable, and we enjoyed a nice chat/run, as well as the morning views and atmosphere along the river.

 Sunday lunch in Aulnay-sous-Bois.